 1. Eyelash Viper Snake

 The Eyelash Viper is a beautiful yellow animal scientifically known as Bothriechis schlegelii mostly seen in the regions of Central America and northern South America.
-It is also known as eyelash palm-pitviper and currently, no subspecies currently recognized.
+It is also known as eyelash palm-pitviper and currently, no subspecies is recognized.

 They come in the category of arboreal snakes which will spend time on trees, palms, shrubs, and vines.
 It uses a prehensile tail to move around trees and foliage.
 The eyelash viper is also one of the smallest snakes in Africa where females are a little larger than males.
 Female snake species are between 35 to 82 cm while males measure around 37 to 69 cm in length.
 The avarage lifespan of an Eyelash Viper is 10 years in the wild.